flame-engine/flame/doc/flame/other/debug.md

 ### FPSComponent

-The `FPSComponent` can be added to anywhere in the component tree and will keep track of how many FPS that the game is currently rendering with.
+The `FPSComponent` can be added to anywhere in the component tree and will keep track of how many FPS that the game is currently rendering in.
 If you want to display this as text in the game, use the [](#fpstextcomponent).